 For additional ideas on how to add to your benefits program, check out our blog “Employee Benefits That Help The Employer Too.”

-A study from the Workforce Institute found that 57% of employees would stay longer at an employer that offers on-demand pay, which means that it also positively impacts turnover rates.
+A study from the Workforce Institute found that 57% of employees would stay longer at an employer that offers EWA, which means that it also positively impacts turnover rates.
 Research also shows that 69% of workers admitted to feeling stressed about their finances at work.
-Providing your employees with on-demand pay takes this stress off of their shoulders and creates a more efficient workforce, impacting your bottom line and creating a culture of wellness.
+Providing your employees with EWA pay takes this stress off of their shoulders and creates a more efficient workforce, impacting your bottom line and creating a culture of wellness.

 In addition to on-demand pay, the Rain app also provides free financial coaches that users can live chat with as well as access to an entire library of financial wellness resources, providing a holistic remedy to the paycheck to paycheck dilemma.
-When you implement apps like Rain Instant Pay, it costs you nothing as the employer but provides an immensely positive impact on your employee’s financial wellness.
+When you implement apps like Rain, it costs you nothing as the employer but provides an immensely positive impact on your employee’s financial wellness.